Kasioma/CC_Cot_Mihaita_2026_Apps/README.md

 ### 5.1 Create a User
 1. Go to **User management -> Users -> Create user**.
 2. Provide email + set a temporary password.
-You can select: "Don't send an invitaiton", and put a fake email address (e.g. user@test.com).
+You can select: "Don't send an invitation", and provide a test email address (e.g. user@test.com).

-Then you can go to the new user and set under **User Attributes**:  `custom:device_id` with a proper device_id that you will use to test your filtering later.

 ### 5.2 Assign our custom attribute (device_id)
 1. Open the user.
 2. Go to **User Attributes** tab, press Edit.
-3. Add to the additional attributes:
+3. Add the following to the Additional attributes:
    - `custom:device_id` - proper device_id that you will use to test your filtering later (e.g. "E-001").

 ### 5.3 Assign to a Group